Agilatech/zetta-cozir5-linux-driver/README.md

 ```
 Begins the periodic collection of carbon dioxide data.
 Value is monitored as co2,
 and the period is set by the 'chronPeriod' option (defaults to 60 sec).

 ```
 stop-isochronal
 ```
 Stops data collection for the monitored values.

+###State
+**chron-off** is the beginning state.
+The driver enters this state after a transition '*stop-isochronal*' command.
+In this state, the monitored data value co2 is set to 0, and no sensor readings are updated.

+**chron-on** is the state after a transition '*start-isochronal*' command.
+In this state, the monitored data value co2 is updated every time period as specified by '*chronPeriod*'.

 ###Design

-This device driver is designed for both streaming and discreet data collection from the cozir5 sensor.
+This device driver is designed for both streaming and periodic monitored data collection from the cozir5 sensor.

 ###Copyright
 Copyright © 2016 Agilatech.
 All Rights Reserved.